What is in this leaflet

 How much to take

 Your doctor or pharmacist will tell you how many tablets you will need to take each time.
-The dose depends on your weight and height.
+The dose depends on your weight and height and if you have kidney problems.

 LONSURF comes in two strengths.
 Your doctor may prescribe both strengths for your prescribed dose.